getodk/central-backend/docs/api.md

 + Parameters
     + xmlFormId: `simple` (string, required) - The `xmlFormId` of the Form being referenced.
+    + media: `true` (boolean, optional) - Set to false to exclude media attachments from the export.

 + Response 200
     + Headers